-A person who is competent has the knowledge, skills, and experiences that allow them to capture and handle animals successfully, and appropriately manage adverse events as required.
-Department personnel, and other external parties covered by the department's Animal Ethics Committee, undertaking turtle tagging require approval from the committee and will need to satisfy the competency requirements (Table 1).
+A person who is competent has the knowledge, skills, and experiences that allow them to restrain and tag animals successfully, and appropriately manage adverse events as required.
+Department personnel, and other external parties covered by the department's AEC, undertaking turtle tagging require approval from the AEC and will need to satisfy the competency requirements (Table 1).
 Other groups, organisations or individuals using this SOP to guide their turtle monitoring activities are encouraged to also meet these competency requirements as well as their animal welfare legislative obligations.